-"We stand now on a precipice," Dorian
+"We stand now on a precipice," Dorian continued.

-continued.
 "On the verge of a breakthrough.
 If we remain steadfast, we'll change the world forever.
 Even more so, the universe will be transformed.
 The work each of you are doing is some of the most important in history.
 We must not allow anything to interfere.
 Let's forge a path for others to follow in the years ahead."

-Following Dorian's motivational words, the scientists returned their focus to the work before them.
-Taking a seat at his station, Elliot logged into the quantum computer and studied a collection of complex data.
-As he began to test the accuracy of various equations, Dr. Kozlov activated a series of controls at another station.
+The scientists listened to Dorian's motivational words then returned their focus to the work before them.
+Elliot took a seat at his station, logged into the quantum computer and studied a collection of complex data.
+He began to test the accuracy of various equations while Dr. Kozlov activated a series of controls at another station.